The Vector-Tensor nature of Bekenstein's relativistic theory of Modified Gravity

-We have succeeded in rewriting the total action as a functional of a single metric $g_{ab}$, the one form field $A_{a}$, the non-dynamical field $\mu$ and the matter fields.
+We have thus succeeded in rewriting the total action as a functional of a single metric $g^{ab}$, the one form field $A_{a}$, the non-dynamical field $\mu$ and the matter fields.
 We now check that this action indeed produces the same nonrelativistic limit as deduced in \cite{BEK}.
-We will take the limit

-where $\epsilon$ keeps track of the order of perturbation.
-We will neglect terms of order $\epsilon^{2}$ and above.
-We will also neglect time derivatives of the two fields.
-Taking $h_{00}=-2\Phi$ we find that the tensor components $\nabla_{a}A^{b}$ are of the form:
+Firstly we must obtain the field equations in the matter frame.
+Varying $\mu$ we find: